Menu

 The Apex of the Trapdoor: The Model 1873 and Its Variations

 The Springfield Model 1873 marks the high point of the Trapdoor's development.
-This was the first model chambered for the new .45-70 Government cartridge, providing better range and accuracy than the previous .50-70 cartridge.
+The .45-70 Government was developed at Springfield Armory and officially adopted by the U.S. Army in 1873, supplanting the earlier .50-70 Government cartridge and becoming the standard service round throughout the trapdoor era.
 It was this model that truly earned the name "Trapdoor," and it would be the mainstay of the U.S. Army until the advent of the Krag-Jorgensen bolt-action rifle in 1892.

 The infantry rifle, measuring nearly 52 inches with a 32.5-inch barrel, was intended for use by foot soldiers.
 The cavalry carbine, a shorter 41-inch version with a 22-inch barrel, was designed for mounted troops, while the artillery model was issued to artillery crews for close defense.